Bhutan: Agriculture

+Cryptocurrency

+The Thunder Dragon Kingdom became one of a handful of countries to hold over US$1 billion worth of Bitcoin as of November 15, 2024, with around 12,206 BTC.
+The Himalayan nation has been able to leverage its abundant hydroelectric resources to mine Bitcoin, with the chief executive officer of Druk Holding and Investments (DHI), Ujjwal Deep Dahal, stating, "we hold assets in the form of Bitcoin and we started mining those assets in 2019 with our green hydropower."
+Bhutan aims to expand its Bitcoin mining capacity to 600 megawatts by 2025 in partnership with Bitdeer, a leading Nasdaq-listed technology company.
+According to a World Bank report, Bhutan has invested US$539 million in cryptocurrency mining operations over the last two fiscal years, from July 2021 to June 2023.

 Industry

 The industrial sector accounts for 22% of the economy.
 The key manufacturing sectors in Bhutan include production of ferroalloy, cement, metal poles, iron and nonalloy steel products, processed graphite, copper conductors, alcoholic and carbonated beverages, processed fruits, carpets, wood products and furniture.
 The production of ferrosilicon was pioneered by Damchae Dem, CEO of Pelden Group.

 Mining

 Bhutan has deposits of numerous minerals.
 Commercial production includes coal, dolomite, gypsum, and limestone.
 The country has proven reserves of beryl, copper, graphite, lead, mica, pyrite, tin, tungsten, and zinc.
-However, the country's mineral deposits remain untapped, as it prefers to conserve the environment, rather than to exploit and destroy it for money.
+However, the country's mineral deposits remain untapped, as it prefers to conserve the environment.

 Energy

 Bhutan's largest export is hydroelectricity.
 As of 2015, it generates about 2,000 MW of hydropower from dams in Himalayan river valleys.
 The country has a potential to generate 30,000 MW of hydropower.
 Power is supplied to various states in India.
 Future projects are being planned with Bangladesh.
 Hydropower has been the primary focus for the country's five-year plans.
 As of 2015, the Tala Hydroelectric Power Station is its largest power plant, with an installed capacity of 1,020 MW.
 It has received assistance from India, Austria and the Asian Development Bank in developing hydroelectric projects.

 Besides hydropower, it is also endowed with significant renewable energy resources such as solar, wind and bioenergy.
 Technically viable solar energy generation capacity is around 12,000 MW and wind around 760 MW.
 More than 70% of its land is under forest cover, which is an immense source of bioenergy in the country.